cemu-project/cemu_graphic_packs/botw.md

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372172658118492160/unknown.png)

-Update your game to the latest version avaible (1.3.1/v112) either manually or through the UI.
+Update your game to the latest version available (1.3.1/v112) either manually or through the UI.

 ### A black line is stalking me wherever I go